guildxyz/guild-gated-contracts/USAGE.md

    Guide to find a suitable oracle job [here](https://docs.chain.link/docs/listing-services/#find-a-job).
 Look for a GET > UINT256 job.

    **Note**: to get the id of your guild, one approach is to use this endpoint: `https://api.guild.xyz/v1/guild/[url-name-of-the-guild]`.
 Get the _[url-name-of-the-guild]_ from the guild's link.
 Example: the url name of `https://guild.xyz/our-guild` is _our-guild_.
    For some use cases you'll probably want to store the id of the role you want to gate with.
-To get the id of your preferred role, you can use the following enpoint: `https://api.guild.xyz/v1/guild/[your-guild-id]`, where _[your-guild-id]_ is the id of your guild.
+To get the id of your preferred role, you can use the following endpoint: `https://api.guild.xyz/v1/guild/[your-guild-id]`, where _[your-guild-id]_ is the id of your guild.

 4. Split the logic of the function you want to gate: